ApolloAuto/apollo/docs/quickstart/apollo_5_5_quick_start.md

 The following guide serves as a user manual for launching the Apollo upgraded software and hardware stack on vehicle.

-The the latest Apollo upgrade, Quick Start Guide focuses on the new features.
+The latest Apollo upgrade, Quick Start Guide focuses on the new features.
 For general Apollo concepts, please refer to [Apollo 3.5 Quick Start](https://github.com/ApolloAuto/apollo/blob/master/docs/quickstart/apollo_3_5_quick_start.md)

 ## Contents